STAT545-UBC/STAT545-UBC-original-website/hw02_explore-gapminder-dplyr.md

   * How many variables/columns?
   * How many rows/observations?
   * Can you get these facts about "extent" or "size" in more than one way?
 Can you imagine different functions being useful in different contexts?
-  * What flavor is each variable?
+  * What data type is each variable?

+Be sure to justify your answers by calling the appropriate R functions.

 #### Explore individual variables

 Pick __at least__ one categorical variable and at least one quantitative variable to explore.

-  * Characterize what's possible, i.e. all possible values or max vs. min ... whatever's appropriate.
+  * What are possible values (or range, whichever is appropriate) of each variable?
-  * What's typical?
+  * What values are typical?
 What's the spread?
 What's the distribution?
 Etc., tailored to the variable at hand.
   * Feel free to use summary stats, tables, figures.
 We're NOT expecting high production value (yet).

 #### Explore various plot types